ka-moamoa/protean-firmware/README.md

 5. You may set up VS Code [keyboard shortcuts](https://code.visualstudio.com/docs/getstarted/keybindings) to make `clean`, `build` and `flash` process smoother and faster

 6. Install [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension in VS Code.
-Change `adapter driver` to `cmsis-dap` [here](https://gitlab.com/ka-moamoa/supersensor/software/runtime/embedded-firmware/-/blob/2-fram-driver/.vscode/launch.json#L16) if you are using MAX32625PICO debugger or MAX78000FTHR.
+Change `adapter driver` to `cmsis-dap` [here](https://gitlab.com/ka-moamoa/supersensor/software/runtime/embedded-firmware/-/blob/2-fram-driver/.vscode/launch.json#L16).
 A run symbol on left side bar in VS Code will appear.
 Click on it and then click green run button on top left.
 This will build the code and you will see the pointer on `main()`.
 Now you can put breakpoints and start debugging as you like.
 Happy debugging :)

 7. Open terminal, change usb device path in the command below and run.
 Start executing instructions in debug mode to see all printf messages in the terminal.
 You may use any other serial tools for this.